ThaRilester/dev-log/README.md

     <li>2 hours minimum coding, looking for a better way</li>

 <p> fantasize about working from home spending time with my fam</p>

+<p>got to locked on a odin project lesson for too long to do anything on fcc or put somehting on git so heres for the ext day at 1am</p>
   </ul>
 </section>